 Unless otherwise noted, MLK50: Justice Through Journalism’s stories may be republished in print or online for free under a Creative Commons license.
 We only ask that you follow a few rules:

 - You must credit MLK50: Justice Through Journalism.
 We prefer “Reporter’s Name, MLK50: Justice Through Journalism” in the byline.
-If you can’t include a byline, please include a line the top of the story that reads, “This story was originally published by MLK50: Justice Through Journalism” and include a link to our website, mlk50.com
+For digital publication, please add this line to the top of the story: “This story was originally published by MLK50: Justice Through Journalism.
+Subscribe to their newsletter here.”

 - The republication of photographs, illustrations and/or graphics requires special permission.
 Please contact our visuals director, Andrea Morales, at firstname.lastname@example.org for more information.